Director – Ecociate Consultants Pvt. Ltd

 Technologies are often classified into hardware, software, and orgware.
 Hard technologies, or hardware, refer to physical tools, infrastructure development etc.; soft technologies, or software, refer to the processes, knowledge and skills required in using the technology; and organisational technologies, or orgware, refer to the ownership and institutional arrangements pertaining to a technology.
 In the water sector, ‘hard’ technologies refer to structures such as ponds, wells, reservoirs, and rainwater harvesting equipment, whereas ‘soft’ technologies are those applied to improve water use efficiency,like water recycling techniques.Orgware include institutional mechanisms like water-user associations, water-pricing systems, etc.

-Alternately, technologies reducing water stress may also be classified into core technologies, complimentary technologies and enabling technologies, respectively (Refer Fig2).
-Core technologies constitute of products and services to enhance quality and availability of ground water, surface water, rainwater harvesting and maintenance of soil moisture for agricultural use.
-A set of products and services also address water stress in agriculture through indirect or complimentary technologies supporting core technologies, like drought resistant seeds, water efficient tools, machines and implements used for non-irrigation related functions in the Agricultural value chains like processing etc. Lastly, enabling technologies find their relevance in servicing core and complementary technologies through functions like development of supportive govt. infrastructure like farm ponds, capacity building of farmers or stakeholders on farming that include water use efficiency etc.
+Alternately, technologies reducing water stress may also be classified into core technologies, complementary technologies and enabling technologies, respectively (Refer Fig2).
+Core technologies constitute of products and services to enhance the quality and availability of groundwater, surface water, rainwater harvesting and maintenance of soil moisture for agricultural use.
+A set of products and services also address water stress in agriculture through indirect or complementary technologies supporting core technologies, like drought-resistant seeds, water-efficient tools, machines and implements used for non-irrigation-related functions in the Agricultural value chains like processing etc. Lastly, enabling technologies find their relevance in servicing core and complementary technologies through functions like the development of supportive govt. infrastructure like farm ponds, capacity building of farmers or stakeholders on farming that include water use efficiency etc.

 (i)commensurate support services including financial services, logistics, marketing etc.

-(ii) good governance and organization of farmers in the form of Farmer producer organisations (FPO), water user groups etc. along with enhanced capacities and awareness levels of farmers and
+(ii) good governance and organization of farmers in the form of Farmer producer organizations (FPO), water user groups etc. along with enhanced capacities and awareness levels of farmers and

 (iii) supportive government policies in the form of appropriate investments, infrastructure development, energy policies, etc. particularly when technologies are promoted by Business institutions including start-ups.